tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 | `baseUrl` | base URL of the target source without any trailing slashes |
 | `lang` | as the documentation says "An ISO 639-1 compliant language code (two letters in lower case).", it will be used to catalog your extension |

-- **Notes**
-    - Some time while you are writing code, you may find no use for some inherited methods, if so just override them and throw exceptions: `throw Exception("Not used")`
-    - You probably will find `getUrlWithoutDomain` useful when parsing the target source URLs.
-    - If possible try to stick to the general workflow from`ParsedHttpSource` and `HttpSource`, breaking them may cause you more headache than necessary.
-    -  When reading the code documentation it helps to follow the subsequent called methods in the the default implementation from the `app`, while trying to grasp the general workflow.
-    - Set the thumbnail cover when possible.
-When parsing the list of manga during latest, search, browse.
-If not the site will get a new request for every manga that doesn't have a cover shown,  even if the user doesnt click into the manga.
 - **Popular Manga**
     - When user presses on the source name or the `Browse` button on the sources tab, the app calls `fetchPopularManga` with `page=1`,  and it returns a `MangasPage` and will continue to call it for next pages, when the user scrolls the manga list and more results must be fetched(until you pass `MangasPage.hasNextPage` as `false` which marks the end of the found manga list)
     - While passing magnas here you should at least set `url`, `title` and `thumbnail_url`; `url` must be unique since it's used to index mangas in the DataBase.(this information will be cached and you will have a chance to update them when `fetchMangaDetails` is called later).